Célébration en montagne savoyarde

 The Soul of Savoyard Festivals

 More than simple gatherings, our festivals are the heartbeat of the valleys.
-Between gourmet sharing and ancestral rituals, discover how Savoy celebrates its identity.
+Between gourmet sharing and ancestral rituals, discover how Savoie celebrates its identity.

 A Living and Vibrant Heritage

-In this year 2026, Savoy has never been prouder of its roots.
+In this year 2026, Savoie has never been prouder of its roots.
 Our traditional festivals are not museum pieces, but intense moments of life where generations meet.
-From a shared Fondue at the top of the mountain pastures to grand religious processions, each event is an ode to the terroir.
+From shared Fondue at the top of the alpine pastures to grand religious processions, each event is an ode to the terroir.

-The spirit of Savoyard festivals rests on a fascinating duality: the sacred nature of religious ceremonies and the "Vogue," the village fair where the joy of living explodes to the sound of the accordion.
-To understand Savoy, you must experience a "Démontagnée," the return of the herds that transforms every village into an open-air banquet.
+The spirit of Savoyard festivals rests on a fascinating duality: the sacredness of religious ceremonies and the "Vogue," the village fair where the joy of living explodes to the sound of the accordion.
+To understand Savoie, you must have experienced a "Démontagnée," the return of the herds that transforms every village into an open-air banquet.

 Village savoyard en fête Marché de fromages savoyards